mauro-andre/CuboMX/README.md

 **Core Principles:**

 -   **JavaScript is the Home for Logic:** Unlike other frameworks that encourage complex logic within HTML attributes, CuboMX believes that JavaScript is the proper place for application logic.
 Components are written in pure JavaScript, keeping your HTML clean and focused on structure.
 -   **HTML is for State Binding, Not Logic:** The role of HTML is to declaratively bind elements to your JavaScript state.
-Directives like `mx-text` and `mx-on` are simple, explicit bridges, not a place to write inline JavaScript programs.
+Directives like `mx-attrs` and `mx-on` are simple, explicit bridges, not a place to write inline JavaScript programs.
 -   **Global, Predictable State:** All reactive state is managed on a single, flat global `CuboMX` object.
 This eliminates the complexity of nested scopes and makes it immediately clear where your data lives, creating a predictable and easy-to-debug environment.
 -   **SSR-First Hydration:** CuboMX is built with Server-Side Rendering as a primary use case.
 Its directives are designed to effortlessly "hydrate" the state of your application from the initial HTML rendered by the server, bridging the gap between backend and frontend.